franciskershaw/game-of-fives/testing.md

 ### ***6. I want to enjoy playing the game so that I can justify procrastinating in this way.***

 I realise that enjoyment while playing a fairly primitive online game is completely subjective - and accept that this game and its tone will not be for every single user.
 However the general reception I received from my user testers was very positive, with particular enjoyment somewhat surprisingly coming from the strange sound effects I added.
-I certainly feel satisfied that I did all I could to make sure this game was enjoyable for users to play and consider this user story complete.
+For those who could find the sound effects detrimental to their enjoyment of the game, the mute button is in place to silence them for good if needs be.
+I certainly feel satisfied that I did all I could during the development of this project to make sure that the game was enjoyable for users to play and consider this user story complete.

 ### ***7. I want the game to load quickly and respond properly to my interactions as I expect them to.***